The Art of MFF | Sergey Melnikoff (MFF) demonstrates the central section of the inscription Allah al-Akbar (Allah Is Great).

 This grants him the moral right to speak the artistic language of the East and to approach the sacred words of the Qur’an with the utmost respect and reverence.

+The press conference of the Soul of Ukraine, an International Charitable Foundation.
 From left to right: Sergey Melnikoff, founder of the Soul of Ukraine Foundation; Akhmed Zakayev, Prime Minister of the Chechen Republic of Ichkeria and Chairman of the Foundation’s Board of Trustees; Ihor Kurylov, Director of the National Honored Academic Ukrainian Folk Choir named after Hryhoriy Veryovka and a member of the Foundation’s Board of Trustees.

-Kyiv, November 2, 2024
+Kyiv, November 2, 2023

 Allah al-Akbar